Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards

-It should be noted that we have not considered the terms $k_g$ and $k_h$ in the above equations, because the transition segments are reciprocal devices (i.e., $S_{12}=S_{21}$) and the terms $k_g$ and $k_h$ are implicitly contained in $g_{11}$ and $h_{11}$ through the conversion relationship between S- and T-parameters, as stated in (\ref{eq:2.2}).
+Note that we have not considered the terms $k_g$ and $k_h$ in the previous equations.
+This is because the transition segments are reciprocal devices, i.e., $S_{12}=S_{21}$.
+The terms $k_g$ and $k_h$ are implicitly contained in $g_{11}$ and $h_{11}$ through the conversion relationship between S- and T-parameters.
 Therefore, there is no mathematical benefit in including $k_g$ and $k_h$ in the derivation.